Ingredients

 Sunflower lecithin is commonly used in food products as a natural emulsifier.

-Unlike soy lecithin, which is often extracted using a chemical solvent, such as hexane, sunflower lecithin is obtained through a cold-pressing process.
+Unlike soy lecithin, which is extracted using a chemical solvent like hexane, sunflower lecithin is produced through a cold-pressing process.

 Rosemary Extract (Non-GMO)

 Rosemary is popular for both its culinary and medicinal applications.
 Rosemary contains antioxidants and anti-inflammatory compounds that support the immune system and blood circulation.
-The anti-oxidative and anti-microbial properties of rosmarinic acid help extend the freshness of food products.
-A magical herb indeed!
+The anti-oxidative and anti-microbial properties of rosmarinic acid help extend freshness.

 Lactic Acid